Wednesday, December 4, 2019

 Another forensic expert is more precise:

 “There shouldn’t be bleaching on these bones,” Dr. Georgina Pacheco, who heads up the Legal Medicine Department in neighboring Costa Rica, stated this to journalist Jeremy Kryt.
 She agreed to review a copy of Kris Kremers’ autopsy, which was leaked to The Daily Beast.
 Dr. Pacheco is an expert in how the specific micro-climates and ecosystems in this region can impact taphonomic patterns—the effects of burial, decay, preservation—meaning she’s uniquely qualified to help analyze the Kremers-Froon findings.
 As an analogy, Pacheco cites a similar high-profile investigation she worked on recently in Costa Rica.
 That incident involved an American hiker named Cody Dial, who was lost in the same cordillera as Kremers and Froon, just across the border from Boquete in the Corcovado National Park.
 “In the Dial case the skeleton was more than ninety percent intact after about two years in the forest,” Pacheco says, “and there was no bone bleaching present.”
+According to Pacheco, Kris's bones appear to have been bleached evenly and completely.
+Sun radiation (not a constant in a cloud forest) seems therefore unlikely as the cause.
+The accompanying telltale fine fracture damage to the bones was also not seen here.
 Based on the new evidence regarding location and duration of exposure, world-famous forensic anthropologist and best-selling author Dr. Kathy Reichs agrees with Pacheco about the anomalous bleaching—and the smooth, unmarked nature of the bones.

 I always found it odd that there was no evidence of animal scavenging observed